October 25 - 27, 2023 - Research Retreat 2023

 What is Augmented Bricklaying?
 Prof. Dr. Kathrin Dörfler in conversation with Kelly Kelch.
 With a new technology developed by incon.ai, a spin-off of ETH Zurich, local bricklayers in Greece built a 225 m2 facade in less than three months.
 The highly articulated brick walls show how Augmented Bricklaying combines the advantages of computational design with human craftsmanship and supports a completely new way of fabrication.

 Collaborators: Kathrin Dörfler, Timothy Sandy, Daniela Mitterberger, Foteini Salveridou, Lefteris Kotsonis, Fabio Gramazio, Matthias Kohler, ROB Technologies AG, Kitrus Winery

-Welcome to our summer term module Climate Active Bricks!
+Welcome to our summer semester module Climate Active Bricks!

 As natural or technical phenomena, microclimates are local thermal zones with specific physical and thermal characteristics influencing our level of comfort and experience in urban areas.
 The local creation of microclimates can be achieved by the careful and purposeful design of spaces by passive heating or cooling methods or by the installment of active technical devices.
 The research-by-design module CAB will explore the microclimate effects we can achieve with the creation of geometrically differentiated brick structures.
 We will explore computational simulation methods to support us in the process of design and robotic fabrication to produce architectural prototypes.
 The module is a collaboration with the Associate Professorship of Architectural Design and Building Envelope and the Chair of Building Technology and Climate Responsive Design.